qiquanlu/my-notes/docs/graph/disjoint-set.md

 Given the vertices and edges between them, how could we quickly check whether two vertices are connected?
 :::

-We can use slice to represent vertices' relations, each slice index i as the vertice, and it's value is parent vertice
+We can use slice to represent vertices' relations, each slice index i as the vertex, and it's value is parent vertex

 ## implementation

-If a vertice's parent is it self, this means the vertice is not connect to any other vertices.
+If a vertex's parent is it self, this means the vertice is not connect to any other vertices.

 We initialize the slice value with its index.